 A GOP annual rate of 2.2±0.3 (1 Std.
 Error, N=14,294) mmol O2 m-3 d-1 was obtained from the data in Figure 2a, which is a somewhat spatially biased sample of the Northern Hemisphere from 60°N to 10°N (Figure 1b).
 The procedure used to fit the GOP rate (Methods) is based on the approach outlined by Barone et al.28.
 The annually averaged and vertically integrated GOP rate (Figure 2d) is 66±26 mmol O2 m-2 d-1.
 The only limitation on resolving the diel signal and obtaining a GOP rate by this approach is having sufficient profiles in the geographic and temporal region that sample all hours of the day.
 These limits are considered below.

 The oceanographic consistency of the GOP values obtained with BGC-Argo floats was tested with float profiles near the Hawaii Ocean Time-series (HOT) station and the Bermuda Atlantic Time-series Station (BATS).
 Extensive measurements of GOP, including diel cycles of oxygen in surface water, are available at these sites.
 The pseudo-daily cycle (Figure 3a) was determined from 1791 vertical profiles collected from 2010 to 2020 within a geographic box (21 to 25°N, 165 to 150°W; Figure 1b) that encompasses HOT.
 The hourly binned data (Figure 3b) show the daily cycle with a 0.8 µmol kg-1 daily amplitude in the upper 20 m.
 A statistically significant (p<0.0005) GOP of 1.5±0.3 mmol O2 m-3 d-1 in the upper 20 m was obtained from the fit to the data in Figure 3a.
 This represents an annual mean GOP over the past 11 years.
 Barone et al.28 have tabulated 11 reports of GOP in the mixed layer at HOT with a mean of 1.3±0.5 (1 SD) mmol O2 m-3 d-1.
-The integrated GOP from Figure 2c is 89±38 mmol O2 m-2 d-1.
+The vertically integrated GOP from Figure 2c is 89±38 mmol O2 m-2 d-1.
 The mean integral observed by Juranek and Quay on four cruises near HOT in 2002 and 2003 is 111±51 (1 SD) mmol O2 m-2 d-1 while Quay et al. found 103±43 mmol O2 m-2 d-1 on multiple cruises from 2006 to 2008 using the triple oxygen isotope method.

-The annual cycle of GOP in the upper 20 m near HOT was computed from the float data with 2 month resolution (Figure 3c).
+The annual cycle of GOP in the upper 20 m near HOT was computed from the float data with 2-month resolution (Figure 3c).
 This is the highest temporal frequency that can be resolved, consistent with the need for ~300 to 500 samples in each fraction of the year (see below).
 The monthly mean NPP rates in the upper 20 m measured by 14C-labeled incubations from the HOT program are shown for comparison.
 The ratio of GOP/NPP was found to be consistently near 2.7 during the JGOFS program13 and between 2 to 3 at HOT34.
 The NPP rates measured at HOT (Figure 3c, d) are plotted on a scale that is a factor of 2.5 smaller than the GOP scale.
 Both sets of data show a relatively flat seasonal cycle with GOP about 2.5 times greater than the NPP.
 The vertical profile of GOP at 10 m intervals is shown in Figure 3d.
 GOP decreases with depth in parallel with the observed decrease in NPP and is approximately 2.5 times greater than the NPP profile, consistent with the observations of Quay et al.34 at HOT.